Inside: What is perfection paralysis, and how can you help kids overcome it?

 5. Praise effort over grades… but make sure there has been an effort.
 Lots of people say, “You tried your hardest” when the child really hasn’t.

 6. Teach kids about their brains.
-Show them that neural pathways are created by practising skills and thinking.
+Explain how neural pathways are created and reinforced by practising skills and thinking.

 7. Teach them to plan.
 Big tasks can be overwhelming.
 Teach kids to approach tasks in more manageable sections.

 8. Show kids different approaches.
 There are often lots of different answers to a question, not just one.
-There are also lots of different ways to get an answer, not just one.
+There are also a number of ways to get an answer.

 9. Teach kids to accept their mistakes.
 Learning is a messy process.
 You don’t need to start again.